 Pallet storage with plastic hoses

-Cherries are often stored in plastic hoses, in which the air composition is controlled with a CA system (Palliflex).
-Up to 400 pallets can be controlled separately with a single control system; ait compostion per pallet can be managed, which offers great advantages for the storage of all types of soft fruit.
+Cherries are often stored in plastic hoses, in which the air composition is controlled with a controlled atmosphere system (Palliflex).
+Up to 400 pallets can be controlled separately with a single control system; air compostion per pallet can be managed, which offers great advantages for the storage of all types of soft fruit.

 Controlled atmosphere storage is also applied during transportation of cherries, particularly in long-distance.

 Our solutions for cherry storage:

 Questions about our solutions for cherry storage?
 Free advice on which solutions are suitable for your situation?
 Download our cherry storage brochure or contact us for a free consultation!